-There are very few organisations that would not benefit from being active in social media marketing – and that includes start-ups and SMEs (small and medium sized enterprises), to whom this article is predominantly aimed.
+There are very few organisations that would not benefit from being active in social media marketing strategy – and that includes start-ups and SMEs (small and medium-sized enterprises), to whom this article is predominantly aimed.
 There is no one-size fits all solution when it comes to any form of marketing activity.
 Different companies have unique needs, and what is right for one, might be wrong for another.
 Getting the strategy right is, therefore, key.
 We must always remember that a digital marketing strategy forms part of an overall sales and marketing plan that works in conjunction with the strategic and creative brand proposition to deliver the financial objectives outlined in the business plan.
 This relationship cannot be stressed enough.
 All elements ought to be clearly aligned to ensure that an authentic strategy is created.

-It almost goes without saying that it is inconceivable to think of any business that would not benefit from having a better website – one that helps to fulfil its key objectives, which for most companies is to create sufficient awareness and interest in the products and services that the company is involved with to take the next step (e.g. place an order/ask for more information/request a meeting/etc.).
+It almost goes without saying that it is inconceivable to think of any business that would not benefit from having a better website design – one that helps to fulfil its key objectives, which for most companies is to create sufficient awareness and interest in the products and services that the company is involved with to take the next step (e.g. place an order/ask for more information/request a meeting/etc.).

 When people talk about recognition and reward programmes, they normally think they involve sending top performing sales people to a VIP location to rub shoulders with senior management.
 These types of rewards do have their place, of course.
-But there is so much more finesse that can be applied which will help to improve the strategic efficacy of campaign.
+But there is so much more finesse that can be applied which will help to improve the strategic efficacy of the campaign.

 When we talk about online marketing, we predominantly refer to search engine optimisation (SEO), pay-per-click (PPC) advertising, and social media.
 The general objective of these activities is to drive traffic to a website and/or to perform an action that leads to a sales conversion, either directly or indirectly.